A Guide to SEO (Search Engine Optimization)

 What is SEO?

 All search engines, Google, Bing, Yahoo, have two main tasks.
 One is to crawl the World Wide Web and build an index of all the materials in it.
 The second, the one most of us know, is to answer a user’s query.
-Search engine provides a list of previously crawled pages for and deems relevant.
+The search engine provides a list of previously crawled pages for and deems relevant.
 You have probably noticed by now that when you do a search on search engines, there are two types of results.
 Firstly Ads that are right at the top, and then non-ad results.
 These non-paid, non-ad results are organic search results.

 SEO, or rather, Search Engine Optimization, is the process that drives the visibility of a website within the organic search results so as to bring quality traffic to said website.
 Quality traffic here refers to the users who you hope to attract to your website and not users that are randomly sent to your website who have no need or interest for your content or product.
 While search engines are based on Artificial Intelligence to return results on their own.
 They are always crawling the deeper ends of the World Wide Web so as to offer better results for their users.
 This is where SEO comes in.

 A website with better SEO will attract the attention of search engines, in their goal.
-Search engine offers the best and quickest results for their users.
+The search engine offers the best and quickest results for their users.
 In other words, a website with better SEO will have the edge in terms of visitors and/or customers over other web pages on the increasingly competitive Internet.

 A right SEO can boost your web page count by the thousands while the wrong SEO can bury your web page in the depths of the Internet altogether.
 As mentioned previously, the function of a search engine is to provide us with a list of results every time we search for something.
 Based on its algorithm, a search engine offers us a list in decreasing order of relevance.
 How a search engine determines a web page to be the most relevant answer for a user’s query is determined by a number of factors.
 It’s not simply limited to a web page having the terms the user is searching for in its content.
 Google uses up to 200 factors when determining a web page’s relevance.